 Business Studies will allow you to actively engage in the study of business and economics.
 This subject will help you to develop as an effective, independant critical and reflective thinker with an enquiring mind.
 You will also be able to distinguish facts and opinions, to build arguments and make informed judgements.
 You will develop a knowledge of contemporary issues that relate to a range of local, national and global contexts.
-You will also be able to appreciate the range of perspectives of different stakeholders in relation to business and
+You will also be able to appreciate the range of perspectives of different stakeholders in relation to business and economic activities.

 Statistics will allow you to develop your knowledge of data collection, processing, representing and analysing data, reasoning, interpreting and discussing results and proability.
 Statistics will provide you with an opportunity to develop skills in planning a statistical enquiry, collecting and representing data, evaluating results and communicating conclusions in a variety of ways, with the use of ICT.

 Independent study sessions are run alongside your more formal work and in your free time, you can use our extensive library, computer and multi-media facilities.
 There are also a wide range of social activities to participate in through our student union.
 You may also be eligible for support with your studies if you have a learning difficulty or disability.
 This support is free to UK residents.

 This qualification will enable you to study at a more advanced Level, which could lead to A Level, Access, BTEC courses or employment.